rrodriguezsunol/tennis-matches-service/README.md

 ### Run the Application Service Locally

-Assuming you've already built this project following the previous instructions, go to the `target` directory and boot up the Restful service by executing the following command:
+Assuming you've already built this project following the previous instructions and you're on this project's root directory, boot up the Restful service by executing the following command:

-> `java -jar tennis-matches-service-X.X.X-SNAPSHOT.jar --spring.profiles.active=dev`
+> `java -jar target/tennis-matches-service-1.0-SNAPSHOT.jar --spring.profiles.active=dev`

 Enter `http://localhost:8080/tennis-matches` in the URL of your web browser.
 You should get a JSON back with all the matches that were inserted as part of the `db-changelog-master.xml` liquibase migration script.

-In order to retrieve matches purchased by specific customers, you need to use the HTTP Header `User-Id`.
-These are the list of customer ids:
+In order to retrieve matches purchased by specific customers, you need to specify the HTTP Header `User-Id` with one of the following values:

 * 1234
 * 5678